-- Identify, in advance of the review and potentially in consultation with the reviewer, the impact categories of their assessment for which a materiality threshold will be applied, and set their own materiality threshold amount. - Adopt the materiality threshold that is requested by or agreed to with a donor or private financier for whom the impact assessment was prepared.

-• Select a default value for materiality, based on comparable practice and programmes, scale, and the quantity of GHG emissions reductions reported in the impact assessment.
-In terms of a range, a default materiality threshold 5-10% is suggested.
+- Identify, in advance of the review and potentially in consultation with the reviewer, the impact categories of the assessment for which a materiality threshold will be applied, and set a materiality threshold. - · Adopt the materiality threshold that is requested by, or agreed to with, a donor or private financier for whom the impact assessment was prepared. - Select a default value for materiality, based on comparable practice and programmes, scale, and the quantity of GHG emissions reductions reported in the impact assessment.
+A default materiality threshold of 5-10% is suggested.

-Within GHG programmes and reporting initiatives, 5% is the most commonly used.
-For example, the Climate Action Reserve sets a range for GHG project materiality thresholds based on size, with 5% of stated reductions or removals for smaller projects, 3% for medium size projects, and 1% for larger projects.
-The VCS Program sets a materiality threshold of 5% for projects up to one million tons, and for those over this amount, the threshold is 1%.
-Within the IPCC, the key category analysis uses a similar approach, with a 5% level selected based on a sensitivity analysis of past reports and uncertainty.19 Within the accounting profession, materiality is estimated, typically, according to a "5% rule", which holds that reasonable investors would not be influenced in their investment decisions by a fluctuation in net income of 5% or less.
-While a rule of thumb, in practice this remains an underlying working guide to those setting materiality estimates.20
+Within GHG programmes and reporting initiatives, 5% is the most commonly used materiality threshold.
+For example, the Climate Action Reserve sets a range for GHG project materiality thresholds based on size - that is, 5% of stated reductions or removals for smaller projects, 3% for medium-sized projects and 1% for larger projects.
+The VCS Program sets a materiality threshold of 5% for projects up to 1 million tonnes; for projects over this amount, the threshold is 1%.
+In the IPCC, the key category analysis uses a similar approach, with a 5% level selected based on a sensitivity analysis of past reports and uncertainty.24 In the accounting profession, materiality is estimated, typically, according to a "5% rule", which holds that reasonable investors would not be influenced in their investment decisions by a fluctuation in net income of 5% or less.
+Although just a rule of thumb, this remains an underlying working guide to those setting materiality estimates.25

-The concept of assurance and the options of limited and reasonable assurance as well as agreed-upon procedures are discussed in Chapter 2.
+The concept of assurance, and the options of limited and reasonable assurance, as well as agreed-upon procedures, are discussed in Chapter 2.
 The user's choice between these assurance options should be guided by the objectives of the impact assessment and technical review.
-Where the intended audience of the assessment report and technical review report is a donor, users should take donor requirements into consideration when establishing the level of assurance.
+Where the intended audience of the assessment report and technical review report is a donor, users should take donor requirements into consideration when establishing the level of assurance

-The user should select a level of assurance that is appropriate for the impacts included in the assessment and technical review.
+Users should select a level of assurance that is appropriate for the impacts included in the assessment and technical review.
 Different levels of assurance can be applied to different impacts.
-For example, where a user is reviewing an assessment report that covers GHG and sustainable development impacts a reasonable level of assurance can be applied in the review of the GHG impact assessment process and results.
-While agreed-upon procedures can be applied in the review of the sustainable development impact assessment process and results.
+For example, where a user is reviewing an assessment report that covers GHG and sustainable development impacts, a reasonable level of assurance can be applied in the review of the GHG impact assessment process and results, while agreed-upon procedures can be applied in the review of the sustainable development impact assessment process and results.